Spring Sale - up to 36% OFF

 Postman is available for all the main operating systems, such as Windows, Linux, and MacOS.
 Moreover, there is a web version if you want to avoid installing it on your computer.
 You can use the free version of Postman for most of your tasks.
 Furthermore, there is a Pro version that offers advanced testing features and team collaboration capabilities.

-What is Postman used for?
+#What is Postman used for?

-Postman can be integrated with popular development tools like Git, Newman, and Jenkins.
+Postman can also be integrated with popular development tools like Git, Newman, and Jenkins.
 Other than that, Postman supports many other extensions and integrations to enhance its customization capabilities and functionalities.

-How to install Postman on Ubuntu 22.04: two methods
+#How to install Postman on Ubuntu 22.04: two methods

 There are several methods to install Postman on Ubuntu.
 Below, we will go through each of the two ways.
 You can select the way that best suits your needs and follow the appropriate steps.